For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 While compound bows are not in the olympics, archery history brings us to modern day (as this was written in 2019), because the Pan American Games will be hosting compound bows as part of their archery roster.

-Bow hunting is a more hands-on experience, and requires more precision.
+Bow hunting is hands-on experience, and requires precision, backed-up with some rigorous training.

 You need to be experienced with a bow long before you decide to start hunting game with it, or you’re going to miss your shots and alert your target.

-In that sense, it is more difficult, but it’s what people like about it: the challenge.
+The use of a bow, can be difficult, but it’s what people like about it…the challenge.

 Benefits of Bow Hunting